cypress-io/cypress-documentation/content/guides/testing-strategies/okta-authentication.md

   // ...

-  // If under test in Cypress, get credentials from "oktaCypress" localstorage item and send event to our state management to log the user into the SPA if (window.Cypress) {
+  // If under test in Cypress, get credentials from "oktaCypress" localStorage item and send event to our state management to log the user into the SPA if (window.Cypress) {
     useEffect(() => {
       const okta = JSON.parse(localStorage.getItem("oktaCypress")!);